Office: (602) 603-9777 After Hours Emergency: (888) 277-8239

 In general, dogs don’t bark for no reason.
 If this issue has been going on for quite some time, it’s best to talk to your tenants and ask if their dogs are all right.
 You may need to reinforce your policy about controlling their pets to prevent unnecessary noise.

-On the other hand, if your property has a no-pet policy, and yet you received a noise complaint regarding pet-related noise, you need to investigate the situation and take necessary action.
+On the other hand, if your property has a no-pet policy, and yet you receive a noise complaint regarding pet-related noise, you need to investigate the situation and take necessary action.
 This is a clear violation of the terms of the lease and may be grounds for eviction.
 Check the state’s landlord-tenant law and local ordinances to know how to handle this situation.

 Loud Footsteps